-Teardrop attack is a Denial-of-Service attack where the hacker sends massive amounts of bug-laden data to the victim’s device, which causes the device to crash.
-Before we can begin understanding a Teardrop attack, you must know how the data moves from the one server to other.
+A teardrop attack is a Denial-of-Service attack where the hacker sends massive amounts of bug-laden data to the victim’s device, which causes the device to crash.
+Before understanding a Teardrop attack, you must know how the data moves from one server to another.

-Now that you have a vague idea of how the data flows over the internet, we will get back to the main topic –Teardrop attack.
+Now that you have a vague idea of how the data flows over the internet, we will get back to the main topic -the teardrop attack.

 Also Read: What is a Zero-Day exploit and eight ways to protect yourself?